Negative Approach: Reunion (2006–present)

 In May 2006, it was announced that Brannon and Moore would play a Negative Approach reunion show of sorts, for Touch and Go's 25th anniversary show on September 9, 2006, as well as two later shows in the UK (London on December 7 and at All Tomorrow's Parties on December 10).
-Despite repeated efforts by Rob and Graham McCulloch to be a part of the reunion and have the classic NA lineup play, Brannon refused.
+Rob and Graham McCulloch did not join the reunion after Brannon and Moore "kind of ran into some problems" with them; "I got on the phone with Rob, hadn’t really talked to him in years, and by the second phone call he was calling me a fucking asshole.
+So, that was just not going to work."
 It was instead announced that Harold Richardson (of Easy Action) and Ron Sakowski (formerly of Easy Action, Laughing Hyenas and Necros) would complete the lineup.

 Negative Approach closed out the No Fun Fest in Brooklyn, New York on May 20, 2007.
 Thurston Moore played guitar on two songs at the start of their set.

 The band did a brief reunion tour in the northeast United States in April 2008, performing in Brooklyn and Providence.
 They also played the wedding of Anal Cunt founder Seth Putnam.
 The band did a lengthier tour of Europe in June 2008, and later that year, a concert in Los Angeles.
 In 2009, they played a string of shows in the U.S.